 After roughly sketching out the apple and its shadow, I apply some juicy watercolour.
-Remember this is simply to warm up.
+Remember this is simply to warm up and its only newspaper.

 2. Using white paper….I sketch out the shapes. with a felt tip pen.
 I then add a little of the same colour to each segment.
-I am thinking in shapes rather than apples and shadows.
+I am thinking in shapes rather than apples and shadows – this is very important.
 When we paint shadows they always reflect the colour of the object making the shadow.
 I have allowed the paint to bleed (run from one colour into another)

 - If you can write your signature – you can learn to draw.
 You didn’t emerge from the womb knowing how to write…..